-Night also brings Neupogen, shots which explode my bones so the stem cells can settle into my body and bring along their furniture, a couple friends and even a cardboard box or two of old 8-track tapes they couldn’t eBay.
+Night also brings Neupogen.
+These shots explode my bones so the stem cells can settle into my body and bring along their furniture, a couple friends and even a cardboard box or two of old 8-track tapes they couldn’t eBay.

 And finally, Mucositis sneaks on in.
-It’s a mouth and throat disease so painful, it feels like I sleepwalked down to a Rouge River foundry, grabbed a Dixie cup full of molten steel and swallowed it on a bar bet.
+It’s a mouth and throat disease so painful, it feels like I sleptwalked down to an industrial metal foundry, grabbed a Dixie cup full of molten steel and swallowed it on a bar bet.